KaiKrah79/Project.image_classifier_CIFAR10/README.md

 </ul>

 ## Acknowledgements ##
-This project was the second project at the Udacity Nanodegree program "Introduction to Machine LEarning with PyTorch".
+This project was the second project at the Udacity Nanodegree program "Introduction to Machine Learning with PyTorch".
 I am super thankful for this experience and proud to be certified with this nanodegree program.

 ## License ##
 This project is open source and available under the [Udacity License]